 If you really don’t have the funds to set up a nursery before the baby arrives, then don’t.

 It’s better to have money for the essentials, like food, clothing, and diapers.
-A baby nursery is a not a necessity – all you need is a safe crib or bassinet for the baby to sleep.
+A baby nursery is not a necessity – all you need is a safe crib or bassinet for the baby to sleep in.

 When you’re trying to save money as a new parent, you need to do everything that you can to save money.

 So, we’ve gathered the things that you must do to save cash.

 If you want to save money, then buy less stuff.
 It’s simple really.

 There are a ton of baby-related items available nowadays.
 While some stuff is necessary, most of it is just fluff that you don’t really need.

 After all, do you really need a dedicated changing table and a separate dresser, or could you just make do with a wipeable changing mat that you can place on another surface?

 Don’t feel like you need to buy all of the baby products on the market.